Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 # SSCrossDriver Contract Documentation

 ## Overview
 The `SSCrossDriver` contract, implemented in Solidity (^0.8.2), manages trading positions for long and short strategies, inheriting functionality through `CSDExecutionPartial` to `CSDPositionPartial` to `CSDUtilityPartial`.
 It integrates with external interfaces (`ISSListing`, `ISSLiquidityTemplate`, `ISSAgent`) and uses `IERC20` for token operations, `ReentrancyGuard` for reentrancy protection, and `Ownable` for administrative control.
-The contract handles position creation, closure, cancellation, margin adjustments, and stop-loss/take-profit updates, with rigorous gas optimization and safety mechanisms.
+The contract handles position creation (including market orders with zeroed price bounds), closure, cancellation, margin adjustments, stop-loss/take-profit updates, and mux-driven operations, with rigorous gas optimization and safety mechanisms.
 State variables are hidden, accessed via view functions, and decimal precision is maintained across tokens with varying decimals.

 **Inheritance Tree:** `SSCrossDriver` → `CSDExecutionPartial` → `CSDPositionPartial` → `CSDUtilityPartial`

 **SPDX License:** BSD-3-Clause

-**Version:** 0.0.36 (last updated 2025-06-17)
+**Version:** 0.0.40 (last updated 2025-07-04)

 ## State Variables
-- **DECIMAL_PRECISION** (uint256, constant, public): Set to 1e18 for normalizing amounts and prices across token decimals.
+- **DECIMAL_PRECISION** (uint256, constant, public): Set to 1e18 for normalizing amounts and prices across token decimals (defined in `CSDUtilityPartial`).
 - **agentAddress** (address, public): Stores the address of the ISSAgent contract for listing validation.
 - **positionCount** (uint256, public): Tracks the total number of positions created, used to generate unique position IDs.